Socialist realism: Early Soviet period

-In the poster propaganda produced during the Russian Civil War (1917–1922) men were overrepresented as workers, peasants, and combat heroes, and when women were shown, it was often either to symbolize an abstract concept (Ex.
-Mother Russia, "freedom") or as nurses and victims.
+In the poster propaganda produced during the Russian Civil War (1917–1922) men were overrepresented as workers, peasants, and combat heroes, and when women were shown, it was often either to symbolize an abstract concept (e.g., Mother Russia, "freedom") or as nurses and victims.
 The symbolic women would be depicted as feminine – wearing long dresses, long hair, and bare breasts.
 The image of the urban proletariat, the group which brought the Bolsheviks to power was characterized by masculinity, physical strength, and dignity and were usually shown as blacksmiths.

 In 1920, Soviet artists began to produce the first images of women proletarians.
 These women differed from the symbolic women from the 1910s in that they most closely resembled the aspects of the male workers – dignity, masculinity, and even supernatural power in the case of blacksmiths.
 In many paintings in the 1920s, the men and women were almost indistinguishable in stature and clothing, but the women would often be depicted taking subservient roles to the men, such as being his assistant ("rabotnitsa").
 These women blacksmith figures were less common, but significant, since it was the first time women were represented as proletarians.
 The introduction of women workers in propaganda coincided with a series of government policies which allowed for divorce, abortion, and more sexual freedom.

-Peasant women were also rarely depicted in socialist propaganda art in the period before 1920.
+Peasant women were also rarely depicted in socialist propaganda art in the period before 1920 as Socialis realism was still at its inception.
 The typical image of a peasant was a bearded, sandal-shoed man in shoddy clothes and with a scythe, until 1920, when artists began to create peasant women, who were usually buxom, full-bodied, with a scarf tied around their head.
-The image of peasant women was not always positive; they often would evoke the derogatory caricature "baba", which was used against peasant women and women in general.
+The image of peasant women was not always positive; they often would evoke the derogatory caricature "baba", which was used against peasant women and women in general as some older stereotypes were still present from the Tsarist aristocracy.

-As is discussed above, the art style during the early period of the Soviet Union (1917-1930) differed from the Socialist Realist art created during the Stalinist period.
+As is discussed above, the art style during the early period of the Soviet Union (1917–1930) differed from the socialist realist art created during the Stalinist period.
 Artists were able to experiment more freely with the message of the revolution.
 Many Soviet artists during this period were part of the constructivist movement and used abstract forms for propaganda posters, while some chose to use a realist style.
 Women artists were significantly represented in the revolutionary avant garde movement, which began before 1917 and some of the most famous were Alexandra Exter, Natalia Goncharova, Liubov Popova, Varvara Stepanova, Olga Rozanova and Nadezhda Udaltsova.
 These women challenged some of the historical precedents of male dominance in art.
-The historian Christina Kiaer has argued that the move away from market based forms of art production after the revolution benefited female artists' careers, especially before 1930 when the Association of Artists of Revolutionary Russia (AKhRR) was still relatively egalitarian.
-Instead of an elite, individualistic group of disproportionately male "geniuses" produced by the market, artists shared in the creation of a common vision.
+Art historian Christina Kiaer has argued that the post-revolutionary shift away from market-based art production was beneficial to female artists' careers, especially before 1930, when the Association of Artists of Revolutionary Russia (AKhRR) was still relatively egalitarian.
+Instead of an elite, individualistic group of disproportionately male "geniuses" produced by the market, artists shared creation of a common vision.